mitalikawde11/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+* `migrations` contains the SQL file.
+  * `01_schema.sql` contains sql queries to create users, properties, reservations & property_reviews tables in the `lightbnb` database.
+* `seeds` contains sql files.
+  * `01_seeds.sql` contains sql INSERT commands to insert data into all tables.
+  * `02_seeds.sql` contains sql INSERT commands to insert so many data into all tables.

+## `db` contains all the database interaction code.
+  This project uses a `PostgreSQL` (RDBMS).
+  ### `database.js`:
+   is responsible for all queries to the database.
+It connects to the `lightbnb` database.
+This file contains functions to add user, get user, add prperties, get all properties, get all reservations from lightbnb database.

+  #### `getUserWithEmail(email)`:
+    Get a single user from the database given their email.
+Returns a promise to the user.

+  #### `getUserWithId(id)` :
+    Get a single user from the database given their id.
+Returns a promise to the user.

+  #### `addUser(user)` :
+    Add a new user to the database.
+Returns a promise to the user.

+  #### `getAllReservations(guest_id , limit)` :
+    Get all reservations for a single user. guest_id The id of the user.
+Returns a promise to the reservations.

+  #### `getAllProperties(options, limit)` :
+    Get all properties. options An object containing query options to filter properties by city, range of minimum and maxumun price, minimum_rating and owner_id. limit The number of results to return.
+Returns a promise to the properties.

+  #### `addProperty(property)` :
+    Add a property to the database. property An object containing all of the property details.
+Returns a promise to the property.